blablatdinov/flake8-no-private-methods/README.md

 ## Usage

 To use flake8-no-private-methods, simply include it in your Flake8 configuration.
-You can run Flake8 as usual, and the plugin will check for the presence of the @override decorator on each method.
+Run Flake8 as usual, and the plugin will check for the presence of private methods in your code.

 ```bash
 flake8 your_code_directory